jkent/pybot/README.md

     <pybot> Hello world!

 ### Hooks
-There are four types of hooks:
+There are five types of hooks:

   * event
   * command
   * trigger
   * timestamp
+  * url

 All except for timestamp hooks can be used via the `@hook` decorator.  `@hook` is a smart decorator that uses the naming convention of your method to determine the name and type of the hook.
 Alternatively, it can be called as `@hook(names)` and `@hook(type, names)`.